dills122/backbone-infa/Readme.md

   SERVICE_BLOG_DOMAIN=blog.example.com
   SERVICE_BLOG_PORT=8080
   ```
-- Secrets (database passwords, API keys) should be injected via `.env` or a secure secrets manager—never committed.
+- Secrets (database passwords, API keys) should be injected via `docker/.env` (and mirrored to `.env` if used) or a secure secrets manager—never committed.

 ---